jtsang02/Spatial-App/README.md

 ### Database and Storage

 <p>It is understood that GHL follows OQM file management standards, and the current spatial table is stored in file explorer on the projects drive on a per project basis.
 To continue meeting these requirements, the database for the internal version of the app will remain as the current file explorer structure with a .csv file for each project.
 The .csv file will be read into the app and stored in memory as a JSON object.
 The JSON object will be used to populate the table, and will be used to perform CRUD operations.
-The JSON object will be written back to the .csv file when the user saves the table.</p>
+The JSON object will be written back to the .csv file when the user saves the table.<p>

 <p>For the future SaaS version of the app, the database will be migrated to a cloud based database service such as MongoDB Atlas.</p>

 ### Testing

+<p>Testing is an important part of the development process, especially to ensure minimum maintenance after the summer.
+Unit testing will be performed using Jest or a similar unit testing framework.
+The testing framework will be used to test the algorithm, and to test the frontend components.
+The testing framework will be used to test the algorithm by comparing to the results of the current Excel based spatial table.
+The testing framework will be used to test the frontend components by testing the components with different inputs and ensuring the correct outputs are produced.</p>

-Unit testing will be performed using a testing framework such as Jest to ensure the code is working as expected.
-Integration testing will be performed to ensure the frontend and backend are working together as expected.
-End to end testing will be performed to ensure the app is working as expected from a user perspective.
+<p>Integration testing will be performed to ensure the frontend and backend are working together as expected.
+End to end testing will be performed to ensure the app is working as expected from a user perspective.</p>

 ## Technologies Used